quantumlib/qsim/docs/overview.md

-qsim makes use of AVX/FMA vector operations, OpenMP multithreading, and gate fusion [[1]](https://arxiv.org/abs/1601.07195) [[2]](https://arxiv.org/abs/1704.01127) to accelerate simuations.
+qsim makes use of AVX/FMA vector operations, OpenMP multithreading, and gate fusion [[1]](https://arxiv.org/abs/1601.07195) [[2]](https://arxiv.org/abs/1704.01127) to accelerate simulations.
 This performance is best demonstrated by the use of qsim in cross-entropy benchmarks here:
 [[3]](https://www.nature.com/articles/s41586-019-1666-5).